-A property of a block, that indicates whether or not the circuitry controlling the crosspoints in the block, is functioning correctly.
+A property of a block that indicates whether or not the circuitry controlling the crosspoints in the block is functioning correctly.

-When block checking determines that a block is not functioning correctly, the block, and all crosspoints contained in it, are said to have confidence errors.
+When block checking determines that a block is not functioning correctly, the block is said to have a confidence error.